Finding a replacement tenant

 • the impact on the landlord (eg, lost revenue, time, etc)

-• whether there are any problems with the new tenant eg, poor credit or references.
+• whether there are any problems with the new tenant (eg, poor credit or bad references).

 The tenant can mitigate the likelihood of a landlord withholding consent by addressing these issues when making the request to assign the tenancy.
 This might include providing references for the new tenant and offering to pay reasonable expenses.